Jesse0Michael/pulse/README.md

 **OpenAI**

-Pulse uses the [OpenAI API](https://platform.openai.com/docs/api-reference) to generate summaries from the [CreateChatCompletions](https://platform.openai.com/docs/api-reference/chat/create) endpoint using the  data pulled from the data sources.
+Pulse uses the [OpenAI API](https://platform.openai.com/docs/api-reference) to generate AI insights.
+[CreateChatCompletions](https://platform.openai.com/docs/api-reference/chat/create) is used to generate summaries from the data pulled from the data sources and transcriptions.
+[CreateTranscription](https://platform.openai.com/docs/api-reference/audio/createTranscription) is used to convert audio to text to use as a data source.

 ## Pulse CLI